WordPress/gutenberg/packages/components/src/button/README.md

 The presence of a `href` prop determines whether an `anchor` element is rendered instead of a `button`.

+Props not included in this set will be applied to the `a` or `button` element.

 Name | Type | Default | Description
 --- | --- | --- | ---
 `disabled` | `bool` | `false` | Whether the button is disabled.
 If `true`, this will force a `button` element to be rendered.